-REPORTING SEXUAL HARASSMENT TO THE COLLEGE
+REPORTING SEX DISCRIMINATION AND SEXUAL HARASSMENT TO THE COLLEGE

-Sexual Harassment may be reported to the Title IX Coordinator, Dean of Student Success, the Dean of Institutional Effectiveness, the Program Director, or Campus Security.
+Sex discrimination may be reported to the Title IX Coordinator, Dean of Student Success, the Dean of Institutional Effectiveness, the Program Director, or Campus Security.
 Reports will be forwarded automatically to the Dean of Institutional Effectiveness.
-The Complainant may be the victim or any other person with knowledge of the Sexual Harassment.
-The College strongly encourages the prompt reporting of Sexual Harassment.